hashicorp/terraform/website/docs/provisioners/connection.html.markdown

 * `host_key` - The public key from the remote host or the signing CA, used to verify the connection.

+* `keep_alive_interval` - The interval keepalives will be sent to the server to keep the ssh session active.
+Defaults to 30 seconds.
+Should be provided as a string like `30s` or `5m`.

 **Additional arguments only supported by the `winrm` connection type:**

 * `https` - Set to `true` to connect using HTTPS instead of HTTP.